-The Daily Post’s newsroom received 15 awards in the San Francisco Press Club’s Greater Bay Area Journalism Awards competition, including honors for investigative reporting, entertainment reviews, columns, headline writing and design.
+The Daily Post has won 15 awards from the San Francisco Press Club including first-place honors for investigative reporting, news series, feature story, entertainment review and front page design.

 The Press Club contest, now in its 42nd year, drew entries from newspapers, news websites and broadcasters from the nine-county Bay Area.
 The Post competed in the same division of the contest as the region’s large daily newspapers such as the San Francisco Chronicle and the Mercury News.

 The judging was by professional journalists in other parts of the United States.
 The contest involved work done in 2018.

 Reporters Emily Mibach and Allison Levitsky, Theater Critic John Angell Grant and Editor Dave Price won awards for the Post.